wsssoftware/LaravelToolkit/docs/ACL.md

 }
 ```

-On your user Model add `HasUserPermission` to configure relations and other things:
+On your `User` Model add `HasUserPermission` trait to configure relations and other things:
 ```php

 use LaravelToolkit\ACL\HasUserPermission;